-If Killers (1981) and The Number Of The Beast (1982) are sister records, and Piece Of Mind (1983) is partnered with Powerslave (1984) in the same way, Seventh Son Of A Seventh Son has several sonic attributes in common with its predecessor.
+If Killers (1981) and The Number Of The Beast (1982) are sister records, and Piece Of Mind (1983) is partnered with Powerslave (1984) in the same way, Seventh Son Of A Seventh Son has several sonic attributes in common with its predecessor Somewhere In Time.
 The proggy arrangements of some tracks, and the addictive hooks of others.

 Indeed, a central feature of the album is the fact that the songwriting has not been this integrated since Piece Of Mind.
 Amazingly, Seventh Son Of A Seventh Son is this line-up’s fourth studio record in five years!
 If you add Live After Death (1985) into the equation, Iron Maiden have released a total of seven studio records and one live album in eight years, all of which score 4/6 (Good) or higher in this reviewer’s opinion.

-Seventh Son Of A Seventh Son is their crowning achievement.
+Recorded at Musicland Studios in Munich, Seventh Son Of A Seventh Son is Iron Maiden’s crowning achievement.
 The overall vibe is not as stiff as on the previous record, the band seemingly more playful and inspired.
-Dickinson’s singing sounds firmly present once again, and he also co-writes the excellent and underrated album closer Only The Good Die Young with Harris, the track that tops our list of deep Iron Maiden cuts.
+Dickinson’s singing sounds firmly present once again, and he also co-writes the excellent but obscure album closer Only The Good Die Young with Harris, the track that tops our list of deep Iron Maiden cuts.